Skip to Main Content

 Afternoon:

-We will have a guided tour of the New Orleans African American Museum.
+Next, we will go on an expert-led exploration of the New Orleans African American Museum.
 The museum exhibits art, culture, and history of the local African American community.
 It also houses a large gallery on the evolution of jazz.

 Dinner: